Pyarelal interview: ‘Music is collaborative’ with no room for ‘I, me, myself’

 Among Laxmikant-Pyarelal’s most regular collaborators was lyricist Anand Bakshi, who worked with the duo in over an estimated 300 films or more.
 Pyarelal generously quoted from Bakshi’s lyrics from their songs while making one point or the other.

 “I began learning music in 1948, and began working from 1952,” the 1940-born Pyarelal said.
 “This is my 68th year as a professional musician.
-Like the Haathi Mere Saathi song goes, duniya mein rahana hai to kaam karo pyaare.
+Like the Haathi Mere Saathi song goes, duniya mein rehna hai to kaam karo pyaare.
 Haath jod sab ko, salaam karo pyaare.”
 If you have to survive in the world, keep working.
 Be humble and greet everyone.

 The only regret Pyarelal has about his career is never finding an opportunity to work with OP Nayyar, and his favourite composers, Shankar-Jaikishan, though he recalled them coming to his wedding.